CobraUltimate/Static-Strings/README.md

  - Contains string, contains char and compare function.
  - Transforms integers and floats to strings
  - Get string maximum length.
+ - Common use constant strings like new line and empty.

  # Getting Started